datstartup/ubuntuopenbox/Waiting/2020-06-09-Install-And-Configure-Transmission-Server.md

 }
 ```

+* Note:
-Note: `"rpc-whitelist": "127.0.0.1,192.168.*.*"` I have remove the local host "127.0.0.1" because I only use it remotely.
+* `"rpc-whitelist": "127.0.0.1,192.168.*.*"` I have remove the local host "127.0.0.1" because I only use it remotely.

-"umask": 2 translates to permissions of `774`, or `rwxrwxr--`, which means full access for owner and group.
+* "umask": 2 translates to permissions of `774`, or `rwxrwxr--`, which means full access for owner and group.
 Everyone else, not in user's group, can only read.
+{: .notice--info}

 Entire config file of mine, just copy-paste if you want.
 ```bash